 Editor’s Note:What appears below is a guest blog post from veteran biker Jeff Maddox, who regularly holds court over at the JMAdog blog.

 We bikers are a friendly bunch.
 You’ve seen it a million times during riding season-a wave with the left hand in a show of unity, and as a symbol of the sport we all love.
 I will say that in the surrounding miles of a rally where motorcyclists gather, the wave can get a little over-done.
 But I also think that a wave from seasoned riders can be a good thing for new riders who have just started their adventure in motorcycling.
-From the seat of our motorcycle we … Continue Reading
+From the seat of … Continue Reading

 February 8, 2013 | By: Ryan Schwahl